facebookincubator/FBX2glTF/README.md

  - Normal maps

 This leaves the other traditional settings of Lambert:
- - Ambient -- this is anathema in the PBR world, where such effects should emerge naturally from the fundamental colour of the material and any ambient lighting present.
+ - Ambient — this is anathema in the PBR world, where such effects should emerge naturally from the fundamental colour of the material and any ambient lighting present.
- - Diffuse -- the material's direction-agnostic, non-specular reflection, and additionally, with Blinn/Phong:
+ - Diffuse — the material's direction-agnostic, non-specular reflection, and additionally, with Blinn/Phong:
- - Specular -- a more polished material's direction-sensitive reflection,
+ - Specular — a more polished material's direction-sensitive reflection,
- - Shininess -- just how polished the material is,
+ - Shininess — just how polished the material is,

 (All these can be either constants or textures.)

+#### Exporting as Unlit/Lambert/Phong
-Increasingly with PBR materials, those properties are just left at sensible zero or default values in the FBX.
-But when they're there, and they're how you want to define your materials, one option is to use the --khr-materials-common command line switch, which incurs a required dependency on the glTF extension `KHR_materials_common`. **Note that at the time of writing, this glTF extension is still undergoing the ratification process, and is furthermore likely to change names.**
+Increasingly with PBR materials, these properties are just left at zero or default values in the FBX.
+But when they're there, and they're how you want the glTF materials generated, one option is to use the --khr-materials-common command line switch, with the awareness that this incurs a required dependency on the glTF extension `KHR_materials_common`.

+**Note that at the time of writing, this glTF extension is still undergoing the ratification process, and is furthermore likely to change names.**

+#### Exporting as Metallic-Roughness PBR
 Given the command line flag --pbr-metallic-roughness, we accept glTF 2.0's PBR mode, but we do so very partially, filling in a couple of reasonable constants for metalness and roughness and using the diffuse texture, if it exists, as the